davidfulop/scripts/README.md

-# Miscellaneous scripts to help life
+# Miscellaneous scripts to make life easier
 See READMEs in subfolders for description and usage of... stuff.